neo4j/NaLLM/use_cases/kg_chat/README.md

 ## Setup

-* Create `.env` file
+- Create `.env` file
-* Populate Neo4j and OpenAI credentials in the `.env` as shown in the `.env.example`
+- Populate Neo4j and OpenAI credentials in the `.env` as shown in the `.env.example`
-* Start the project by running `docker-compose up`
+- Start the project by running `docker-compose up`
-* Open your favorite internet browser at TBD
+- Open your favorite internet browser at TBD

+## API

+The API is designed to be used with the following endpoints:

+### /text2text/ (POST, QUERY, WS)

+Takes a POST request with a JSON body containing the following fields:

+question: The question to be answered

+Can also be used as a query parameter or as a websocket endpoint.
+The websocket endpoint takes a json object with the following fields:
+type: "question" (only supported type for now)
+question: The question to be answered

 ## Dataset